pyvista/pyvista/docs/types/points.rst

 Initialize from a File
 ~~~~~~~~~~~~~~~~~~~~~~
-Both binary and ASCII .ply, .stl, and .vtk files can be read using vtki.
+Both binary and ASCII .ply, .stl, and .vtk files can be read using vista.
-For example, the vtki package contains example meshes and these can be loaded with:
+For example, the vista package contains example meshes and these can be loaded with:

 .. testcode:: python

-    import vtki
+    import vista
-    from vtki import examples
+    from vista import examples

     # Load mesh
-    mesh = vtki.PolyData(examples.planefile)
+    mesh = vista.PolyData(examples.planefile)

 This mesh can then be written to a vtk file using: